asemio/SZXX/README.md

 Converts from a column reference (such as "D7" or "AA2") into a 0-based column index.

-### SZXX.Xml
+## SZXX.Xml

-Most users will not need to directly interact with this module other than to call `Xml.unescape`.
+If your use case consists of processing XLSX, you will not need to directly interact with this module other than to call `Xml.unescape`.

 #### `parser`